AndreRudolph/impulsephp-doc/docs/components.md

 You also need to call the getClientData of the parent class (at least of AbstractComponent) since it contains necessary meta informations for the Impulse client engine.

-It might happen that, maybe by some circumstances, changes to the message property should be synchronized with the client component object.
-For this purpose you have to call the **_updateClientAttribute_** method inside the setter.
+If the client should also be informed about changes of the message property, we can use the updateClientAttribute method as mentioned in the introduction.

 <div class="code-header">
 	<div class="container-fluid">